For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to make money from elections

 Working at a polling station during the upcoming election is the perfect money-making opportunity for students.
-Find out how to earn up to £250 for one day's work.
+Find out how to potentially earn £200+ for one day's work.

 polling station and pound coins